|Cross Section of Lawyers at a Call to Bar ceremony|

 the sinister smile from a law school class mate who was on the opposing side as

-we walked out of court also made it worse, the smile said I beat you and
+we walked out of court also made it worse,

 proceedings in court since that day.